Questfall/docs/quest-mining/completion/rpg-items/items.md

 $$AttributeTotal=round(BaseAttribute+TotalEquippedAspect,1)$$
 {% endhint %}

-Aspect-targeting perks and Overlevel can still modify matching item aspect before the total equipped aspect is added to the character attribute.
+Overlevel can reduce effective item aspect before total equipped aspect is added to the character attribute.
+Perks do not increase item aspect.

 ***